-This version of our 45-Hour Advanced Pharmacology Course is specially designed for nurse practitioners (NPs) seeking continuing education, including initial prescriptive authority in all states except California.
+This version of our 45-Hour Advanced Pharmacology Course is designed for nurse practitioners (NPs) seeking continuing education, including initial prescriptive authority in all states except California.

 After completing this 29-session educational package, NPs will have enhanced skills to use patient assessment data in determining the most appropriate pharmacotherapeutic regimens for optimal patient outcomes.
 The principles of pharmacokinetics and pharmacodynamics are covered in detail.
 Numerous drug types used in the treatment of conditions affecting all physiological systems are emphasized.
 Analyses of federal regulations and organizational prescribing guidelines are included to encourage a safe and informed prescribing practice.